emer/axon/examples/urakubo/README.md

 * However, it has the opposite dependence on Ca-CaM binding: inversely proportional -- key question is exactly how.

-* DAPK1 autophosphorylates at the S308 site (instead of T286, which is CaMKII spot).  de Diego et al., (2010) suggest that the S308 site is similar to T286 in having multiple additional binding steps, and remains phosphorylated after CaM dissociation (autophosphorylation).
+* DAPK1 autophosphorylates at the Ser308 site (instead of Thr286, which is CaMKII spot).  de Diego et al., (2010) suggest that the S308 site is similar to T286 in having multiple additional binding steps, and remains phosphorylated after CaM dissociation (autophosphorylation).
 Thus, it is reasonable to apply the same complicated T286 logic here it seems, but there are some twists.

 * Per Shani et al. (2001), "It was found that in the absence of Ca2+/CaM, DRP-1 displayed unexpectedly high basal levels of autophosphorylation.
 The latter was strongly inhibited by Ca2+/CaM concentrations that fully activate the enzyme, suggesting inverse relationships between autophosphorylation and substrate phosphorylation."

     DAPK1P (AutoP) = inactive form for binding to GluN2B (akin to its substrate P. effects) -- this is default state.
 Data: mutant S308A cannot autoP, and shows increased substrate binding / apoptosis.  mutant S308D is always autoP (aspartic acid), and prevented apoptosis.

 * Auto-P is also inhibitory on further Ca/CaM binding -- forward rate for that is slower.
-But there is a kind of positive feedback loop here, where more successful Ca/CaM binding will then result in less AutoP and that makes further Ca/CaM binding possible.
-So in presence of Ca, it should  de-AutoP, but relatively slowly at first, then accelerating.
+Thus, it acts as a *negative feedback loop* on further Ca/CaM binding -- saturates, unlike CaMKII which gets more active with further AutoP.
+This may be important for minus vs. plus differentiation.
+In the model, using same eq's and rates for Auto.K rate as CaMKII.

 * Thus, overall, DAPK1 is default baseline autophosphorylated.
 And it is relatively insensitive to Ca/CaM in this state, because of the inhibited binding constants.
-However, when you get some initial CaN dephosphorylation activity, that then allows more Ca-CaM binding, which further inhibits autoP, and you move further away from full autoP.
+However, when you get some initial CaN dephosphorylation activity, that then allows more Ca-CaM binding.

+, which further inhibits autoP, and you move further away from full autoP.
 It is this de-P DAPK1 that is actually "active" catalytically: this is when it binds to GluN2B most strongly.

 * So, key point: CaN is "pulling the trigger" for a learning event, after which time DAPK1 effectively measures / integrates the Ca/CaM through a kind of inverse-autophosphorylation process (the opposite form of positive feedback loop present in CaMKII).
 This is then the "opponent process" to the CaMKII, both of which are competing for GluN2B.
 If DAPK1 wins out, then LTD happens.
 If CaMKII wins, then LTP happens.
 But critically, both are directly integrating Ca signals through a similar integrative, rate-sensitive dynamic!
 However, *if* DAPK1 preferentially reflects the earlier minus phase time frame of activity (i.e., it decays more quickly), then it directly represents this minus phase co-product, while CaMKII gets to be the plus phase.
 It could really be that simple and direct!